danioropeza/data-structures-in-c-plus-plus/README.md

-# Data Estructures and Algorithms
+# Data Structures and Algorithms
 This repository pretends to explain and show the implementation of many data structures and algorithms in C++.

 Author: Jose Daniel Oropeza Soria.